 Except for a few genuine home remedies, most myths about treating kids during a cough, cold or fever are not true, especially when it comes to food.
 Let’s take a look at what the truth is about these myths, especially the question:

-Can I give my Baby Curd, Banana, Milk during Cold, Cough, Fever?
+Can we give Banana to Baby during Cold, Cough, Fever?

 1. Can I bathe my baby if he has cough and cold?